networkop/networkop.github.io/content/post/2022-11-cue-ansible.md

 Althought it's a slightly different (more verbose) version of my hand-written CUE schema, most of the values are exactly the same.
 The only bits that are missing are the constraints and policies, which are optional and can be added at a later stage.
 You can find another example of the above process in the [Jinja to CUE](https://github.com/networkop/cue-ansible/tree/main/jinja) page of my [cue-ansible repo](https://github.com/networkop/cue-ansible).

 Once you have your schemas developed, you can start adding them to an existing Ansible workflow.
-Here are some of the ideas of how this can be done, starting from the easiest one:
+Here are some ideas of how this can be done, starting from the easiest one:

 1. You can add an extra task to the top of your Ansible playbook that uses `shell` module to execute `cue vet` against input variables.
 2. If you have an existing CI system, you can add the `cue vet` as a new step before the `ansible-playbook` command is executed.
 3. Another option is to create a custom module that can be configured to run CUE schema validation for any schema or input variables.

-The last option requires you to write an Ansible module in Go, but it allows you to have an Ansible-native way of providing inputs and consuming outputs:
+The last option requires you to write an Ansible module in Go, but it allows you to have a native way of providing inputs and consuming outputs:

 ```yaml
 - name: Validate input data model with CUE